pseudocc/defer.bash/README.md

 functionalities.
 Please feel free to copy and paste this code into your bash scripts to flex on your coworkers.

+## Side Effect

+The wrapped `return` makes the return code required.

 ## Example

 Simple examples: